Solicitors Regulation Authority investigations

 The SRA’s investigation may take a number of forms, anything from raising queries by e-mail or telephone to sending in an Investigation Officer to conduct a full Forensic Investigation of the firm.

-The SRA won’t generally reveal the precise nature of its investigation, or all of the evidence it relies upon.
+Typically, the SRA won’t reveal the precise nature of its investigation, or all of the evidence it relies upon.
 If you have received notice of a Forensic Investigation, this is not a random exercise; the regulator has received information suggesting a serious or systemic issue at the firm.

 The Investigation Officer always commences with a short interview.
 This is your last chance to self-report any issues affecting the firm.
-We can conduct a dry run, and in most cases address issues before the Investigating Officer arrives.
+We can conduct a dry run at short notice before the investigation commences, and in most cases address issues before the Investigating Officer arrives.

 If you are requested to attend a recorded interview, usually the SRA has already pre-determined that dishonesty, lack of integrity or other serious breach of the rules has occurred.